 What Is Expected of Me As I Receive Benefits and How Long Will I Receive Them?

 You will need to file every two weeks to remain eligible.
 During this time, you must look for, and be available for full-time employment.
 The state requires you to keep a log of your job hunting activities.
 The expectations are that you will contact at least 5 employers each week inquiring about job opportunities and applying as available.
 You must also complete an online skills assessment.
 The state requires you to accept “suitable” work as you find it.

-Contact an Unemployment Compensation Attorney in Florida
+Contact an Florida Unemployment Compensation Attorney

 Is your unemployment situation a result of discrimination or harassment?
 Were you fired after returning from FMLA?
 If so, unemployment compensation may not be your only recourse.
 Contact us at Wenzel Fenton Cabassa, P.A. to discuss your employment law situation.